Building A Budget With Allocations - All Flexibility Levels

 Every School | ||

-· 1 Foreman (SW) | ||
+1 Foreperson (SW) | ||

-· 1 RW-5 | ||
+1 RW-5 | ||

-· Base allocation of 1 RW-3 (high schools receive 2) | ||
+*Base allocation of 1 RW-3 (high schools receive 2) *Allocation of an additional RW-3 for 100,000 square feet and another RW-3 for every 50,000 square feet above 100,000 | ||

-· Additional RW-3s also given based on enrollment (see boxes below) | ||
+Note: Additional RW-3s are also allocated based on enrollment (see boxes below) | ||

 Elementary Schools | Middle Schools and Education Campuses | High Schools |

-1 more if over 300 students | 1 more if over 300 students | 2 more if over 500 students |
+*1 more if over 300 students *2 more if over 500 students *3 more if over 1,000 students | *1 more if over 300 students *2 more if over 500 students *3 more if over 1,000 students | *2 more if over 500 students *3 more if over 1,000 students *4 more if over 1,500 students |

 Custodial Overtime

-There are times when custodial staff may be required to work overtime (e.g. weekends, summer deep cleans, during inclement weather events, special school programs, or events, etc.).
+There are times when custodial staff may be required to work overtime (e.g., weekends, summer deep cleans, during inclement weather events, special school programs, or events, etc.).

 Custodial Supplies

-Menus of Options
+Menu of Options

-Principals should ensure they:
+Principals should ensure that they:

 - Remain at or higher than the number of staffing from the previous year or have a justification for reduction of staff